 - Severe device slowdowns: You might experience rapid battery drain or sluggish system performance, which often indicates a hidden botnet infection.

-5. The real-world impact: What happens to your data if a VPN fails?
+6. The real-world impact: What a VPN cannot protect you from

 When a secure connection drops, the consequences shift from theoretical risks to personal stakes.
 The moment the connection breaks, your internet service provider immediately sees your true IP address.
 They resume tracking your browsing history and DNS requests without your knowledge.

 If the server itself is compromised on public Wi-Fi, bad actors can intercept your unencrypted internet traffic.
-They launch man-in-the-middle attacks to inject unwanted ads or redirect you to malicious websites.
-Data brokers can also collect your newly exposed location habits, allowing attackers to craft highly personalized phishing emails.
+Data brokers can also collect your newly exposed location habits.

 Feeling anxious about your current connection is normal, but you can take immediate steps to verify your safety.
 It is important to note that these tests do not prove a cybercriminal actively hacked your provider.
 Instead, they check if your system is actively leaking data due to software errors or misconfigurations.
 Follow these straightforward steps to audit your current setup.